feteru/SMEGmark/ReadMe.txt

 logFile.csv has same format as outFile.txt but with all commas for csv. make sure myo is connected to computer
 // 1st 3 (oreintation): int | last 6: floats

+to run DrawData from csv, set readFromExcel = true, logFileName = "whateverYourFileIsCalled.csv" to run data in real-time, readFromExcel = false, inputFileName = "fileIsCalled.txt" for real-time data also launch hello-myo application executable (minimize black console that pops up and have it run in background)